 Research data are quantitative and qualitative sources of information gathered to support technical or scientific enquiry, research, scholarship, and creative practice.
 Research data are used as evidence in the research process and are commonly used in the research community as a method for validating, identifying or refuting research findings and claims.
 Research data are collected and used in scholarship across all academic disciplines and may take many forms such as experimental trial data, observational data, tracking data, third party and public sector data, monitoring data, processed data, visual data, and repurposed data.

-Examples include documents, spreadsheets, laboratory notebooks, field manuals, diaries, questionnaires, transcripts, codebooks, video, sound recordings, photographs, films, designs or other graphical representations, test responses, slides, artefacts, specimens, samples, data files, models, algorithms, scripts, methodologies and workflows, protocols and more.
+Digital forms of research data may include documents, spreadsheets, laboratory notebooks, field manuals, diaries, questionnaires, transcripts, codebooks, video, sound recordings, photographs, films, designs or other graphical representations, test responses, slides, artefacts, specimens, samples, data files, models, algorithms, scripts, methodologies and workflows, protocols and more.

-Trent University Library Digital Collections
+Trent University Digital Collections

-Trent University Library Digital Collections includes a digital library of resources created at Trent or by members of Trent University.
+Trent University Digital Collections includes a digital library of resources created at Trent or by members of Trent University.
 We encourage members of the university to contact the library about depositing pre or post-prints, conference papers, audio files, and other research outputs and course materials.

 Discipline-specific data repositories